reframe-hpc/reframe/docs/running.rst

 -----------------------------

 At this phase you can select which regression tests should be run or listed.
+All selections are preceded by a filtering over the tests that are supported by the current system.
 There are several ways to select regression tests, which we describe in more detail here:

 Selecting tests by programming environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^